Table of contents

 Pisasale was first convicted of extortion for an incident where he posed as a private investigator and demanded thousands of dollars from the ex-boyfriend of a Chinese escort he had been seeing.
 He was sentenced to two years in jail.
 Later he pleaded guilty to additional charges of corruption and sexual assault.

 Cr Tully said the arrest of Paul Pisasale was the end of the matter.
-However, he and his colleagues were bitterly disappointed.
+However, he and his colleagues were to be bitterly disappointed.
 Indeed, ongoing Queensland Crime and Corruption Commission (CCC) investigations into the Council saw 15 people, including two former mayors, charged with criminal offences.

 The new Mayor, Andrew Antonelli, was found guilty of fraud, stemming from buying items at charity auctions.
 This including a football jersey, several artworks and a bicycle.
 Former Ipswich City CEO Carl Wulff was sentenced to five years in prison for accepting bribes worth more than $240,000.
 In the end, the Government sacked the entire Council and replaced them with an Administrator.